-Bathymetry will be out on November 4, 2022 via Cantaloupe Music.
+Bathymetry is out now via Cantaloupe Music.

 Matt McBane is a composer, producer and violinist whose music draws on classical minimalism and avant pop; analog synthesizers and fiddle music; orchestras and found percussion; number patterns and emotional nuance.
 He has been described as “a natural composer, a fresh voice” by the Los Angeles Times.
 His newest album, ‘Bathymetry,’ is a composition for percussion and analog synthesizer with Sandbox Percussion (2022 Grammy nominees) to be released November 2022 on Cantaloupe Music.
 His next big project is an album-length composition for cellist Ashley Bathgate and Mantra Percussion to be premiered in 2023.